-Students who are absent one-half or more of the class meetings of a full semester length fall/spring class without excuse during weeks two through four may be notified by letter to their mailing address of the possibility of their being administratively withdrawn from their class.
-The students so notified will be given until the end of the seventh week (mid-term) to meet with their instructors to resolve the situation.
-If the situation is not resolved by the end of the seventh week (mid-term), the instructor of the class may complete the process of an administrative withdrawal of the student.
+Students who are absent one-half or more of the class meetings of a full semester length fall/spring class without excuse during the first three weeks may be notified by letter to their mailing address of the possibility of their being administratively withdrawn from their class.
+The students so notified will be given until the end of the sixth week to meet with their instructors to resolve the situation.
+If the situation is not resolved by the end of the sixth week, the instructor of the class may complete the process of an administrative withdrawal of the student.
 A grade of "W" (withdrawal) will be assigned.
 A "W" means the student cannot receive credit for the course without future re-enrollment in the course.

 Administrative withdrawal for non-attendance does not apply to classes that meet less than the full term or for summer classes.

 Merely not attending a course does not automatically remove the course from a student’s record.
 Students who do not accept the responsibility of completing a Schedule Revision or Withdrawal from the Semester/Term jeopardize their record with the possibility of incurring an F in a course not properly dropped.